thuijskens/thuijskens.github.io/_drafts/useful-code-is-production-code.md

   - *Example*: [black pre-commit plugin](https://github.com/ambv/black) or [yapf](https://github.com/google/yapf).
 - **Use Sphinx** to automatically create the documentation of your codebase.
   - Pick a common docstring format, I personally prefer [NumPyDoc](https://github.com/numpy/numpydoc), but there are others.
 Again it does not matter which one you choose, just choose one and stick with it.
-  - Use `sphinx-quickstart` to get an out-of-the-box configuration files, or copy the ones from [my repository](https://github.com/thuijskens/production-tools/tree/master/docs).
+  - Use `sphinx-quickstart` to get a set of out-of-the-box configuration files, or copy the ones from [my repository](https://github.com/thuijskens/production-tools/tree/master/docs).
   - Using Sphinx can seem daunting at first, but it is one of those things that you set up once and then copy the default configuration files around for from project to project.

 ## Modular code